A Quick Tour¶

 To unlock the screen, swipe up from the bottom of the screen to reveal the passcode entry screen.

-Enter your six digit passcode using the numeric keypad.
-When you have entered your code, the phone will unlock and display the home screen.
+Enter your passcode using the numeric keypad.
+When you have unlocked the screen the phone will display the home screen.

-If you have not already entered some basic information about your preferred language, the Using the Phone for the First Time application will start.
+If you have not already entered some basic information about your preferred language, the Initial Setup application will start.
 When you have completed the setup process, return here.

 The app drawer is used to access the built-in and installed applications on the phone.
 It is automatically opened when you switch on the phone and unlock it, giving you the option to launch an app straight away.